-National Original The authorization (including all of the alexander) and a control of the solution of the soluti National Grid substation The substation (including all of the electrical equipment within it) necessary to connect the electricity generated by the proposed East Anglia ONE North project to the national electricity grid which will be owned by National Grid but is being consented as part of the proposed East Anglia ONE North Project Development Consent Order.
+National Grid substation The substation (including all of the electrical equipment within it) necessary to connect the electricity generated by the proposed East Anglia TWO project to the national electricity grid which will be owned by National Grid but is being consented as part of the proposed East Anglia TWO project Development Consent Order.
 National Grid substation location The proposed location of the National Grid substation.
 Natura 2000 site A site forming part of the network of sites made up of Special Areas of Conservation and Special Protection Areas designated respectively under the Habitats Directive and Birds Directive.
 Onshore cable corridor The corridor within which the onshore cable route will be located.
 Onshore cable route This is the construction swathe within the onshore cable corridor which would contain onshore cables as well as temporary ground required for construction which includes cable trenches, haul road and spoil storage areas.
 Onshore cables The cables which would bring electricity from landfall to the onshore substation.
 The onshore cable is comprised of up to six power cables and two fibre optic cables.
 Proposed onshore development area The area in which the landfall, onshore cable corridor, onshore substation, mitigation areas, temporary construction facilities (such as access roads and construction consolidation sites), and the National Grid Infrastructure will be located.
-Onshore infrastructure The combined name for all of the onshore infrastructure associated with the proposed East Anglia ONE North project from landfall to the connection to the national electricity grid.
-Onshore substation The East Anglia ONE North substation and all of the electrical equipment, both within and connecting to the National Grid infrastructure.
-Onshore substation location The proposed location of the onshore substation for the proposed East Anglia ONE North project.
+Onshore infrastructure The combined name for all of the onshore infrastructure associated with the proposed East Anglia TWO project from landfall to the connection to the national electricity grid.
+Onshore substation The East Anglia TWO substation and all of the electrical equipment, both within and connecting to the National Grid infrastructure.
+Onshore substation location The proposed location of the onshore substation for the proposed East Anglia TWO project.
 SuDS - Sustainable Drainage System Approaches to manage surface water that take account of water quantity (flooding), water quality (pollution) biodiversity (wildlife and plants) and amenity Transition bay Underground structures at the landfall that house the joints between the offshore export cables and the onshore cables.